Background pattern

 Before you can start taking Ceciliana, your doctor will ask you some questions about your personal medical history and that of your close relatives.
 Your doctor will also measure your blood pressure and, depending on your personal situation, may perform some other tests.

-Ceciliana, like other hormonal oral contraceptives, does not protect against HIV (AIDS) infection or other sexually transmitted diseases.
+Ceciliana, like other hormonal oral contraceptives, does not protect against HIV (AIDS) or other sexually transmitted diseases.

-Do not take
+Do not takeCeciliana

-Do not use Ceciliana if you have any of the conditions listed below.
+You should not use Ceciliana if you have any of the conditions listed below.
 Inform your doctor if you have any of the conditions listed below.
 Your doctor will discuss with you what other form of contraception would be more suitable.

-• If you know that you have a disorder that affects blood clotting: for example, protein C deficiency, protein S deficiency, antithrombin III deficiency, factor V Leiden, or antiphospholipid antibodies.
+• If you know you have a disorder that affects blood clotting: for example, protein C deficiency, protein S deficiency, antithrombin III deficiency, factor V Leiden, or antiphospholipid antibodies.

-• If you need surgery or if you spend a lot of time without standing up (see section “Blood Clots”).
+• If you need an operation or spend a lot of time without getting up (see section "Blood clots").

-• If you have ever had a heart attack or a stroke.
+• If you have ever had a heart attack or stroke.

-• If you have any of the following diseases that may increase your risk of forming a blood clot in the arteries:
+• If you have any of the following diseases that can increase your risk of forming a clot in the arteries:

-• Severe diabetes with vascular damage.
+• Severe diabetes with blood vessel damage.

 • Very high blood pressure.